 - When you send a notification via Slack, you will trigger an API code, which delivers one message per second.
 This means that if you are trying to send a direct message to a large amount of people, it will take the same amount of seconds to completely send the notification to all of the users (example: Sending a direct message to 1,000 users will take 1,000 seconds).
 Therefore, we strongly recommend that any notification that you will send to more than 250 people should be sent in a channel, not in a direct message.
 You can set up specific Docebo notification channels targeted to specific user levels in Slack in order to send out notifications to a mass number of users.

 Below, use the dropdown menu to assign a language to the notification.
 Then, in the Subject text box, type in the subject of the notification, then move to the text editor to type in the message that you want to send to your users.
 For Slack notifications, you cannot edit the notification text using HTML, but you can insert short codes into the message by referring to the bank of short codes below the text editor

 If you want to learn how to edit the text of a slack notification, please refer to the link directly above the text box, which will redirect you a Slack article explaining how to do so.
 You can also find the article here.
 Then, press Next.
 On the next page of the pop up window, decide when you want send the event by flagging the corresponding check box next to the option.
 Please note that while some notification types allow you to send the notification before or after (allowing to the schedule the time of the notification), and others allow you to only send the notification at the time of the event.
+Then, press Next.

 Now, select which branches or groups in the LMS will receive this notification.
 Simply flag the option to select All groups and branches, or Select groups and branches.
 If you flag the latter option, select which branches or groups you wish to assign to the notification by flagging the check box next to the group or branch’s name.
+Then, press Next.

 Now, select the target for this notification: Users, Instructors, Power users, or Superadmins.
 However, please note that the target is not applied if you’re sending the notification to a public channel.
 Then, press Next.
 Finally, select which courses you want to assign to this notification, if any.
 Simply flag the option to select All courses, or Select courses.
 If you flag the latter option, select which courses or learning plans you wish to assign to the notification by flagging the check box next to the course’s or learning plan’s name.
 Then, press Next for a final time.
 Now, select whether you want to Save and Activate the notification, or simply Save the notification and go back to the list.
 Alternatively, you can go back to edit the details that you previously configured, or you can cancel the notification.

 Once you’ve created your notifications, you can manage them using the list of notifications on the main Notification page.
 Begin by finding the notification in the list.
 Then, you can press the item in the Scheduled column to edit the scheduling of the edit.
 Likewise, you can press the items in the Filter, Roles, or Associated Courses columns to edit the corresponding details of the notification.
 At the end of the notification’s row, you will see three icons: a check mark, a pen and paper, and a red X. Flag the check mark, turning it from grey to green, to activate the notification in your LMS.

 You can press the pen and paper icon to edit the details of the notification.
 Finally, you can use the red X to delete the notification.
 You will be asked to confirm the termination of the notification before the system deletes it.
 You can find a list of each notification event here.